-Wednesday's Words on a Friday, appearing on a Saturday because of Christmas Day
+Wednesday's Words on a Friday, appearing on Saturday, because Friday is New Year's Day and all you readers will be sleeping in

 On Wednesdays, assorted people have been taking monthly turns at putting up a selection of six (or twelve) words which is called “Words for Wednesday”.